chokc03/Todo-APp/README.md

 # Todo App(first project)

 ### Purpose of the project
-Learning how states is connected with other components and usage of the props
+Learning how states interacts with other components and how to pass in the props into another component.

 ### Used Skills
 - React